tj78/piheat/docs/background.md

 ## Issues
 This setup has now been working successfully for more than three months.
 The only issues have been:

-    1. Getting automatically disconnected from Gmail - this has been fixed by checking to see if we are logged in, if not, log back in.
+1. Getting automatically disconnected from Gmail

+   This has been fixed by checking to see if we are logged in, if not, log back in.
 In a future update this will be fixed more elegantly by using the IMAP IDLE command.

+2. Crashing when internet connection is lost.

-    2. On the rare occasions that we have lost our internet connection, piheat.py crashes because it can't connect to Gmail.
+   On the rare occasions that we have lost our internet connection, piheat.py crashes because it can't connect to Gmail.
 I have already written a python program that will connect to my router and reset it, which usually fixes the problem.
-This will be incorporated into a future update when I've found a satisfactory solution.
+This will be incorporated into a future update when I've found a satisfactory solution to testing for an internet connection.